-As part of its ongoing efforts to improve CFS, the Department of Commerce applied for and received a competitive grant in 2013 with the U.S. Department of Labor's Employment and Training Administration through the Workforce Data Quality Initiative (WDQI) program.
-The grant was used to enhance the CFS technology capabilities and to fund the development of the North Carolina Tool for Online Workforce and Education Reporting (NC TOWER).
-NC TOWER is an online reporting system that provides employment and wage outcomes by program, degree and institution for North Carolina's public higher education systems.
+As part of its ongoing efforts to improve CFS, NC Commerce applied for and received a competitive grant in 2013 with the U.S. Department of Labor's Employment and Training Administration (USDOLETA) through the Workforce Data Quality Initiative (WDQI) program.
+The grant was used to enhance the CFS technology capabilities and to fund the development of the North Carolina Tool for Online Workforce and Education Reporting (NC TOWER)1.
+NC TOWER is a public online reporting system that provides employment and wage outcomes by program, degree, and institution for North Carolina's public higher education systems.

 To enhance the CFS system outputs, LEAD staff worked with the Division of Workforce Solutions and the NCWorks Commission to develop a set of performance measures for the state's Workforce Development System.
-These measures were used in the Commission's first report "Measuring the Performance of North Carolina's Workforce Development System: A First Look" in 2014, and the subsequent reports.
-The most recent seventh report was released in January 2020.
+These measures were used in the Commission's first report "Measuring the Performance of North Carolina's Workforce Development System: A First Look" in 2014, and the subsequent annual reports.
+The most recent report was prepared in December 2021 and released in January 2022.

-During the 2014 Session, the General Assembly enacted Session Law 2014-100 which required the Department of Commerce to develop a plan for the transfer of the information and capabilities of CFS to GDAC.
-Commerce worked closely with GDAC to develop the business and system requirements for the new system.
+During the 2014 Session, the General Assembly enacted Session Law 2014-100 which required NC Commerce to develop a plan for the transfer of the of the CFS information and technology to GDAC.
+NC Commerce worked closely with GDAC to develop the business and system requirements for the new system.
 In 2015, LEAD and GDAC migrated the historical CFS data from its mainframe computing environment into the GDAC server-based environment.
 This included the migration of over 100 gigabytes of data as well as an inventory and classification of all historical data files and elements.